michaeluno/0-delay-late-caching-for-feeds/readme.txt

 = What happens when a feed is loaded for the first time? =

-For the first time of loading, it fetches the contents normally and rerun them after that.
+For the first time of loading, it fetches the contents normally and return them after that.

 == Other Notes ==